 Magyar Kártya / William Tell Pattern / Doppeldeutsche (Piatnik)

 Magyar kártya / William Tell pattern / doppeldeutsche.
 Piatnik, Hungary.
-Stripped regular deck, German suited, 33 double-headed cards.
+Stripped regular deck, German suited, 33 cards.
 Size: 63mm x 100mm.

 Deck make-up: